JuliaMolSim/Molly.jl/docs/src/docs.md

 loggers = Dict("mylogger" => MyLogger(10))
 ```
 In addition to being run at the end of each step, loggers are run before the first step, i.e. at step 0.
-This means a logger that records a value every step for a simulation with 100 steps will end up with 101 values.
+This means that a logger that records a value every step for a simulation with 100 steps will end up with 101 values.
-Loggers are currently ignored for the purposes of taking gradients.
+Loggers are currently ignored for the purposes of taking gradients, so if you use a logger in the gradient calculation the gradients will appear to be nothing.

 ## Analysis